This WEFLECT project is now in its second phase.

 Based on feedback from participants and the challenges outlined above the hardware went through another iteration stage and was changed.
 The software was changed and an 'inhouse' software solution was developed.
 This had the added value that features requested in the first phase could be added.

-A low end computer, two cameras and microphones have been installed in five schools and this configeration is currently being tested by 12 NQTs.
-The cost of this equipment is low enough to be affordable for all schools and the hardware can be moved from one classroom to another in roughly 30 minutes.
+A low end computer, two cameras and microphones were installed in five schools and this configuration was tested by 12 NQTs.
+The cost of this equipment was low enough to be affordable for all schools and the hardware could be moved from one classroom to another in roughly 30 minutes.

-The software allows NQTs to control access to each video they record, enables bookmarking of the video, annotations by any person who has access to the video.
-Two simmultanous video streams allow the viewer to see the class from two perspectives.
-Most importantly it allows the NQT to remove those videos they do not wish to share as soon as they are uploaded.
+The software allowed NQTs to control access to each video that they recorded, enabled bookmarking of the video, and annotations by any person who had access to the video.
+Two simmultanous video streams allowed the viewer to see the class from two perspectives.
+Most importantly it allowed the NQT to remove those videos they do not wish to share as soon as they are uploaded.

-The five schools are in Essex, Kent, Lincolnshire and Befordshire.
-They include a primary school, a middle school and three secondary schools.
-In some schools more than one NQT is involved.
+The five schools were in Essex, Kent, Lincolnshire and Befordshire.
+They included a primary school, a middle school and three secondary schools.
+In some schools more than one NQT was involved.

-The NQTs in the project teach a variety of subjects (Maths, English, Science, Art) in a number of contexts (challenging schools, outstanding schools, multicultural schools, Academies) and the 12 include NQTs teaching at all stages, from foundation stage to KS4.
+The NQTs in the project taught a variety of subjects (Maths, English, Science, Art) in a number of contexts (challenging schools, outstanding schools, multicultural schools, Academies) and the 12 included NQTs teaching at all stages, from foundation stage to KS4.

-Some early findings are available, although the final report is due after June 2011.
+Some early findings are available, and the final report is here.